SexChrLab/CURES/Fall2023_BioProject_SexChrGenesCCLE/Readme.md

-# Iteration 2 of genomics CURE
+# Iteration 2 of online genomics course-based undergraduate research experience (CURE)

 In this iteration of the online genomics CURE, we implemented an asynchronous journal club, added scientific writing prompts, changed the format of peer review for Module 7, and added short weekly quizzes as formative assessments for the students.